HyagoOliveira/Bejeweled/README.md

 ![Gameplay](/Documentation/bejeweled-swapping-pieces.gif)

 ## Known Bugs
-1. The **Hint** functionality is only working for some patters.
+1. The **Hint** functionality is only working for some patterns.

 ## Disclaimer

-Sprites and Sounds from [Unity Tiny Gems project](https://github.com/Unity-Technologies/ProjectTinySamples/tree/master/TinyGems)
+Sprites and Audio Clips from [Unity Tiny Gems project](https://github.com/Unity-Technologies/ProjectTinySamples/tree/master/TinyGems)

 ---